Kimoja/jstroll/README.md

 - off [Function] The callback called on the end of the scroll
 - scroll [Function] The callback invoked on the change scroll, but when the animation is not completed
 - resize [Function] The callback called when the size of the window change
-- loop [Function] The callback called every interval
+- loop [Function] The callback called every frame
-- interpolation [Function] The interpolation function of the time remaining to animate
+- interpolation [Function] The interpolation function of the animation state
 - fx [Object|Function<Layer>] The transformation function or animated object (see fx)

 ## Fx options